medjedovicm/sasapps.io/content/posts/load-balancing-sasjs-server.md

 [SASjs Server](https://server.sasjs.io) does not ship with a load balancer.
 However it does "play nicely" with existing load balancers such as nginx.

-In this guide we will demonstrate how to configure a load balancer against three instances of SASjs Server.
+In this guide we will demonstrate how to configure nginx against three instances of SASjs Server.

 Prerequisites: